projectestac/check-list/README.md

 The scenario where the application is used has the following elements:

-- Each school has a unique ID (currently 8 numeric digits) and a password known only by the school officials.
+- Each school has a unique ID (currently formed by 8 numerical digits) and a password known only to the school principals.

-- The schools have had an allocation of points that allowed them to make a selection of products in a catalog of ICT equipment, based on their educational project.
+- Schools have had an allocation of points that allowed them to make a selection of products in a catalog of ICT equipment, based on their educational project.
 The products are delivered and installed in schools by supplier companies.
 At the time of installation, schools must check that everything works correctly and is well configured.

 - Each ICT product type has a unique alphanumeric identifier and a specific set of tests to be carried out.

-- Several teachers of each school simultaneously perform the checks, using different devices.
+- Several people can simultaneously perform the tests at the ICT equipment of each school, using different devices.

 ### Main components